Benji-Burke/codedecoded/README.md

 Future plans also include a shope schema, greater user/password/access functionability.

 A dream of mine to have a blog about coding this is the ALPA version.
 Where node.js along with ejs is the framework.
 MongoDB. too.

+Eventually will move on from ejs and add mongodb and a REACT.TS front end